kunalkian/FullStack_Dev/HTML/10_Head Tag/readme.md

 ## Purpose of the `<head>` Tag

-- The `<head>` section of an HTML document contains metadata and configuration information about the page, not content displayed to users.[1]
+- The `<head>` section of an HTML document contains metadata and configuration information about the page, not content displayed to users.
 - **Metadata** includes page title, character encoding, keywords, description, links to stylesheets/scripts, viewport settings, and more.
 - Browsers, search engines, and social platforms use this information for rendering, indexing, and sharing.